 Good luck and if you find any mistakes in my materials let me know and I will try and fix them.

 Once again personal and health problems are getting in the way of my studying for the CFA exam.
 I did learn of another free and apparently quite extensive online study guide.
 Hopefully all the material posted doesn’t violate copyrights.
 They also recommend an iPhone App which I’ll have to check out.

 People occasionally write me looking for study notes.
 If you’re too lazy to Google for study notes yourself, or you can’t understand the study notes you steal off the Internet, the likelihood of you passing all three CFA exams is approximately e raised to the power of the product of pi times i added to one.
-I occasionally search the Internet for a second opinion when the official CFA books leave me wanting greater clarity or a briefer explanation that I can put on a cue card.
+I occasionally search the Internet for a second opinion when the official CFA books leave me wanting greater clarity or a briefer explanation that I can then put on a cue card.
 Today I turned up Apple Li’s CFA blog, which has her notes from a previous Level 1 exam.
 They can be difficult to navigate, I even tried a second web browser, same frustration.
 Let’s just say I’m not a fan of Blogspot…